St John Northern Territory: History

 As early as 1971 the Department of Health was considering that St John should operate the full Darwin ambulance service, which would need paid staff.
 Discussions in August 1974 resulted in plans for St John to take over the full service by 1 July 1975.
 Then along came a cyclone called Tracy.
 On the night of 24/25 December 1974, Darwin was devastated by the cyclone and on Christmas Day, St John Ambulance took control of all ambulance services in Darwin, including ambulances belonging to the Department of Health.

 A full-time manager and a training officer were employed in August 1975 with the first paid ambulance officers starting in February 1976.
 These included the first two full-time female ambulance officers in Australia.
 Ambulances operated similar to before Tracy, with paid staff working normal hours week days and volunteers after hours and weekends.
 The communications centre was operated 24/7 by paid staff.
 Many staff were also volunteers and worked nights and weekends unpaid.

 St John took over the ambulance service from the Department of Health in Alice Springs and in Tennant Creek on 1 July 1979.
 Paid staff operated weekdays with volunteers at nights and weekends.
 Declining numbers meant that volunteer ambulance shifts were gradually phased out in all Territory centres.

 New adult divisions started in Adelaide River and Batchelor in 1973, at Casuarina in 1976 and at Ayers Rock in 1979.
 Cadet divisions were formed at Casuarina for boys in 1971 and for girls in 1973.
 A combined cadet division began in Alice Springs in 1977.

 St John Ambulance in the Northern Territory gained independence from South Australia when the brigade was granted full district status on 30 September 1976, and the last tie was cut when the St John Council was presented a new constitution on 16 July 1977.

 Resources

-St John Ambulance Northern Territory employs more than 250 full-time staff and has more than 400 volunteers.
-St John also provides:
+At 31 July 2025, the St John NT workforce comprised 411 paid staff members and 380 volunteers.
+In addition to emergency ambulance services, St John NT also provides: